-With the troubled economy, many financial problems that were covered over during the prosperous times have now been exposed.
+With the troubled economy, many financial problems that were covered during the prosperous times have now been exposed.
 It’s not difficult to survive when jobs are plentiful and credit is easy!
-However in today’s economy smart money moves are a hot commodity!
+However, in today’s economy smart money moves are a hot commodity!

 Now as important as it is to make wise decisions with your money, it is just as important to avoid the bad money mistakes.
 These money mistakes are what cause people to go deeper in debt, not save enough for retirement, and lose money in the stock market to name a few.

 In 2011, this is your year to make things right!
 Out with the old and in with the new.
 If you’ve already started saving for your future, this is the year to supercharge your savings.
 If you haven’t started, well this is the year to start!
 To plan ahead, we have to make sure we have a plan to combat the four deadly forces that wreak havoc in our finances.

 To Win The Battle, We Need A Game Plan!